'Revenge' and reunions - day 10 at Wimbledon

 "A big forehand, also in juniors.
 I think he's the same, just so much better now."

-The match on Centre Court will be the first Wimbledon quarter-final between two players under the age of 21 in the Open era at Wimbledon.
+The match on Centre Court will be the first quarter-final between two players under the age of 21 in the Open era at Wimbledon.

 "For me it's cool, for him it's also cool, I guess," Rune said.
 "To be able to play a quarter-final against a player that is your same age, at the top of the ranking, feels amazing."

 Alcaraz is viewed as the most likely challenger to Novak Djokovic in the men's singles, having won his first Grand Slam at the US Open last year and found his feet on grass by winning Queen's in the run-up to this year's Wimbledon.